kaichaoang/to-do-app/docs/ug.md

 ### Editing a task
 To edit a task, hover over the task you want to edit and click on the **pencil** button.
 This will open up an edit mode textbox and save by hitting enter or the **done** button.

-**Warning**: Editting a task is a destructive operation and there is no undo-ing action.
+:warning: Editting a task is a destructive operation and there is no undo-ing action.

 **Before edit**: